Certified Banking Professional (CBP)

 Students will learn to identify and evaluate industry trends and synthesize that data into action plans that increase procedural and human effectiveness and efficiencies within their branch.
 The program is also intended to provide students with the ability to understand technological, legal, and marketing issues relating to a global banking economy.
 Ethical decision-making as it relates to managing a branch is an integral theme of this program.

-To be certified as CBP student should take up a 4 hour exam at the designated examination centers.
-The exam would consist of 80 multiple choice questions.
+To be certified as CBP, student should take up a 1.5 hours exam at the designated examination centers.
+The exam would consist of 50 multiple choice questions.

 Module 1 The Financial System